RubenKelevra/pacman.store/README.md

 ### General Pacman config

-It makes sense to set the parallel downloads to two and disable the download timeout, to avoid unneccesary aborts if ipfs needs initially a bit more time to find the right peers in the network (especially on high latency internet connections).
+It makes sense to set the parallel downloads to two and disable the download timeout, to avoid unnecessary aborts if ipfs needs initially a bit more time to find the right peers in the network (especially on high latency internet connections).

 Add the following lines to your pacman config (misc config section):